SLPeoples/MySQL-for-Data-Analytics-and-Business-Intelligence/README.md

-# SQL--MySQL-for-Data-Analytics-and-Business-Intelligence
-Online SQL course for Business Intelligence https://www.udemy.com/sql-mysql-for-data-analytics-and-business-intelligence
+# SQL - MySQL for Data Analytics and Business Intelligence

+## SQL that will get you hired – SQL for Business Analysis, Marketing, and Data Management

+https://www.udemy.com/sql-mysql-for-data-analytics-and-business-intelligence

 How important is database management in the age of big data and analytics?